Can Guinea Pigs eat apples? Definitely yes!

-Apples are one of the Guinea pigs favourite foods, containing needed fibre, vitamin C and lots of Antioxidants.
+Apples are one of the Guinea Pigs favorite foods, containing much-needed fiber, vitamin C and lots of antioxidants.

-Fibre is important to give our Guinea Pigs a healthy digestive system and to keep bowels moving.
-Vitamin C prevents our Guinea pigs getting scurvy and Antioxidants are excellent for the immune the system to stop our Guinea pigs becoming sick.
+Fiber is important to give our Guinea Pigs a healthy digestive system and to keep bowels moving.
+Vitamin C prevents our Guinea pigs from getting scurvy.
+Antioxidants are excellent for the immune system and have many health benefits that help stop our Guinea pigs from becoming sick.

 Can Guinea Pigs eat any type of apple?